 PowerBlock Sport 2.4 Adjustable Dumbbell review in a sentence: a great Bowflex rival for newcomers to home strength training, even if they do look a little peculiar.

-Strength training with the best dumbbells is a great way of toning up, building muscle and burning fat.
-However, they are fairly bulky and require a decent amount of room to house a good spread of weights for performing a variety of exercises.
+However, they are pretty bulky and require a decent amount of room to house a good spread of weights for performing various exercises.
 So, what if you don’t have enough space for a full, commercial gym-style weights rack?

 Measuring 25 cm in length and 14 cm in width, the Sport 2.4 are the most compact set of weights that PowerBlock currently offers and, as a result, can’t be expanded with additional kits.
-Instead, these nifty little numbers offer 1.5 kg to 11 kg in approximately 2.25 kg increments (they are originally for the US market, so weight is listed in poundage, which is irritating).
+Instead, these nifty little numbers offer 1.5 kg to 11 kg in approximately 2.25 kg increments (they are originally for the US market, so weight is listed in poundage, which is irritating for my European mind).

 PowerBlock Sport 2.4 Adjustable Dumbbell review: price and availability